Indezine Logo

 This option sends any selected shape one layer backwards (or below its existing position).

 1. Select the shape you want to reorder.
-Right-click to access the contextual menu as shown in Figure 10.
-Or, access the Arrange gallery from the Home tab of the Ribbon (refer to Figure 1 above).
-Choose the Arrange | Send Backward option (see Figure 10 again).
+Right-click to access the contextual menu, as shown in Figure 10, below.
+Or, access the Arrange gallery from the Home tab of the Ribbon, as shown in Figure 1, above.
+Choose the Arrange | Send Backward option, as shown in Figure 10.

 2. Send Backward option sends the selected shape one layer below